GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/document-title/index.md

 ---
 layout: post
-title: Ensure that each HTML document has a <title> element
+title: Document doesn't have a <title> element
 description: |
-  Learn about the "Ensure that each HTML document has a <title> element" Lighthouse audit.
+  Learn about the "Document doesn't have a <title> element" Lighthouse audit.
 web_lighthouse:
   - document-title